SuganyaArul/Events_Platform/README.md

 ![Sign Up feature for New User](image-2.png)

 B. Upon successful sign up of the user account, successful acknowledgement being shown to the user and user can now able to Browse, manage events and ability to log out from the website.
+Also at this stage the user provided with the option to Create own events and publish it for community

 ![New User Successfull](image-3.png)